adamrturman/barbeQuery-client/README.md

 - Once inside the direcotry, install dependencies with `npm install`.
 - Run the development server with `grunt serve`.
 - The application will run on `http://localhost:7165/` in the browser.
+- Build and deploy master branch with `grunt deploy`

 ## Planning Story & Problem Solving
 The first thing I did to plan for the project was to "plan with the end in mind": create a timeline that worked in reverse from my goal.